Max L. Tribble

 Harvard Law School, 1988

-- In 2006, 2007, 2008, and 2009, I have been honored as a "Texas Super Lawyer" and Texas Monthly magazine, based upon votes of other Texas lawyers statewide.
-Previously, Texas Monthly also named me a "Rising Star."
+- From 2005 to 2013, I have been honored as a "Texas Super Lawyer" by Law & Politics Magazine (Thomson Reuters), based upon votes of other Texas lawyers statewide.
+In 2004, Law & Politics Magazine (Thomson Reuters) named me a "Rising Star."

 - In 2006-09, H Texas magazine named me a "Top Lawyer in Houston," for patent and intellectual property litigation.

-- In 2009 I was honored as a "Super Lawyer" for the Corporate Counsel Edition for patent and intellectual property litigation.
+- In 2009 I was honored as a "Super Lawyer" for the Corporate Counsel Edition for patent and intellectual property litigation (Law & Politics Magazine, Thomson Reuters).

 - I have served on a special committee appointed to propose local rule changes in the Eastern District of Texas concerning discovery in patent cases.